 Malarial protection recommended: Yes

 Medical care: There are trained first-aiders on site and for serious incidents there’s a medical air-evacuation system in place.

 Security measures: Guests are escorted to and from their rooms after dark as dangerous wildlife is known to wander through the camp.
 A thorough safety briefing is given on arrival.
 A fog-horn in each tent is available to summon help in case of a medical emergency.

-Fire safety: There are fire extinguishers around camp and fire assembly points are identified to guests on induction to the camp when they first arrive.
+Fire safety: There are fire extinguishers around camp and fire assembly points are identified to guests when they first arrive.

 Laundry facilities: Included

 Money: No exchange facilities are offered at Abu.
-There are small safes in all the rooms, as well as a larger one in the office if required.
+There are small safes in all the rooms, as well as a larger one in the office.